BCDigLib/miraspace-migration/mirador/README.md

 ruby generate_mirador_view.rb BC1988_027_ref57.json > BC1988_027_ref57
 ```

-Or, if you are generating multiple Mirador pages at once:
+Or use a 'for' loop if you are generating multiple Mirador pages at once:

 ```bash
 for manifest in ./commencement-photos/manifests/*.json; do ruby generate_mirador_view.rb $manifest > `basename $manifest .json`; done